junxit/us-congress-bills-112/metadata.md

 - 2012-06-15 — Placed on the Union Calendar, Calendar No. 382.
 - 2012-06-15 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 112-534.
 - 2012-06-15 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 112-534.
+- 2012-09-11 — Considered under suspension of the rules. (consideration: CR H5778-5779)
+- 2012-09-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+538.
+- 2012-09-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-09-11 — Mr. Walsh (IL) moved to suspend the rules and pass the bill, as amended.
+- 2012-09-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5778)
+- 2012-09-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5778)